MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-powershell-v4.md

 **`ScriptArguments`** - **Script Arguments**<br>
 `string`.
 Optional.
 Use when `ScriptType = FilePath`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Additional parameters to pass to PowerShell.
+The additional parameters to pass to PowerShell.
 Can be either ordinal or named parameters.
 <!-- :::editable-content-end::: -->
 <br>